henrymoss/BOSS/README.md

 # BOSS Package

-This is a package for performing Bayesian Optimziation over String Spaces (BOSS) It accompanies REDACTED and provides notebooks to recreate all the experiments.
+This is a package for performing Bayesian Optimization over String Spaces (BOSS).
+It accompanies https://arxiv.org/pdf/2010.00979.pdf and provides notebooks to recreate all the experiments.

 The code is built upon the emukit Bayesian optimziation library.
 We recommend following their tutorials to get started (https://github.com/amzn/emukit/tree/master/notebooks)